AnaMelisaGo/kids-first-healthy-cooking/README.md

 # Final Result
 ## Deployment
-I deployed my project to Github.
+I deployed my project on Github.
+- add steps how to deploy on github
+- put the site url

 <br>